SoapCode/UCompile/README.md

 Tested in Unity3D on:
 * Windows 8,8.1,10.

-For now project works only on Windows, work in progress on OS X!
+For now project works only on Windows.

-If you have found a bug, create an issue on the github page, or a pull request if you have a fix / extension.
+If you have found a bug, create an issue on the [github page](https://github.com/SoapCode/UCompile), or a pull request if you have a fix / extension.
 If you have a question, you can email me at soapcode24@gmail.com.

 ##Main Features
 * Compilation and execution of classless and methodless C# code